-A federal criminal defense lawyer in Chicago, IL represents clients in complex legal battles within the federal criminal justice system – often when the consequences include steep fines, prison time, asset collection, and permanent damage to your reputation.
+A federal criminal defense lawyer in Chicago, IL represents clients in complex legal battles within the federal criminal justice system – where the penalties can involve lengthy prison sentences, government seizure of assets, and lasting harm to your future.

 Cases Handled